-- A maintenance plan, including; charging for services or through regular contributions, which will ensure enough funds for maintenance and operation/ replacement of the investment addressing social welfare issues - An environmental screening and mitigation plan where needed, to accommodate any negative environmental impacts created by the project (e.g. micro-catchment protection and management plans for dams, pans, wetlands, riverine regimes, beaches, etc.).
+- A maintenance plan, including; charging for services or through regular contributions, which will ensure enough funds for maintenance and operation/ replacement of the investment addressing social welfare issues - Grants for boats must meet the criteria for sustainability, financial feasibility, environmental safeguards, safety, and commitment of the CIG to fish outside of the reef. - An environmental screening and mitigation plan where needed, to accommodate any negative environmental impacts created by the project (e.g. micro-catchment protection and management plans for dams, pans, wetlands, riverine regimes, beaches, etc.).
 Award of such projects will be to reliable entities such as relevant CBOs and registered CIGs